croaky/blog/README.md

 # blog

-Short articles about writing and operating software at <https://dancroak.com>.
+Articles about writing and operating software at <https://dancroak.com>.

 ## Setup